wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 For those using the 1.3.x series of the driver there is also a `j` option which can be set to either `true` or `false` within the configuration which allows you to control whether or not the write is journal acknowledged.

-**Note:** Write Concern is abstracted from the driver itself to make this variable compatible across all versions of the driver so please use the configuration or the `EMongoClient` `w` and
+**Note:** Write Concern is abstracted from the driver itself to make this variable compatible across all versions of the driver so please use the configuration or the `\Mongo\Client` `w` and
 `j` class variables to set the write concern when you need to, otherwise that write concern will not be used within active record.

-**Note:** Write Concern works differently when you touch the database directly and the write concern issued within the `EMongoClient` class will have no effect.
+**Note:** Write Concern works differently when you touch the database directly and the write concern issued within the `\Mongo\Client` class will have no effect.
 Instead you should always ensure in this case you specify the write concern manually according to your driver version.

 This may change in the future but at the moment when you want the active record to go away it just will.